mylofi/local-vault/LOCK-KEY.md

 }
 ```

-With this helper method, you can unpack lock-key object (holding base64 encoded binary values) -- either [pulled from raw-storage](README.md#raw-storage-access), or received transmitted from another device:
+With this helper method, you can unpack the lock-key object (holding base64 encoded binary values) -- either [pulled from raw-storage](README.md#raw-storage-access), or received transmitted from another device:

 ```js
 import "@lo-fi/local-vault/adapter/idb";